solidusio/solidus_paypal_braintree/README.md

 render "spree/shared/paypal_cart_button"
 ```

+#### PayPal

+##### Known limitations

+It's not possible to let the user update the address via PayPal, because of
+storing formats incompatibilities between PayPal and Solidus; thus be sure that
-#### PayPal configuration
+the PayPal client configuration has `shippingAddressEditable` set to `false`.

-If your store requires the [phone number into user addresses](https://github.com/solidusio/solidus/blob/859143f3f061de79cc1b385234599422b8ae8e21/core/app/models/spree/address.rb#L151-L153)
-you'll need to configure PayPal to return the phone back when it returns the
-address used by the user:

-1. Log into your PayPal account
-2. Go to Profile -> My Selling Tools -> Website preferences
-3. Set Contact Telephone to `On (Required Field)` or `On (Optional Field)`

-Using the option `Off` will not make the address valid and will raise a
-validation error.

 ## Optional configuration